TMJ Treatment Boise, ID

 Common Signs of a TMJ Disorder

-TMJ symptoms can affect your quality of life.
+Symptoms of TMJ can affect your quality of life.
 If you notice one or more of these symptoms, be sure to mention them during your next visit to our Boise dental office.

 • Frequent Headaches